 The fact that they are device-centric also makes them user-centric.
 If your eSIM phone gets stolen, the new owner can’t remove your SIM card and put in a different one.
 This makes them virtually useless to thieves since your phone can be easily tracked if they continue using your number.

 In the UK, three of the four leading networks support eSIM-compatible devices.
 These are EE, O2 and Vodafone.
-Three has plans to resume its trial for eSIM support later in 2022.
+Three has also resumed its trial for eSIM support.
 Virgin Mobile has eSIM support but only for its current customers.
 BT also supports eSIMs but it’s limited to its BT Business customers.

 A larger number of carriers offer eSIM support in the US.
 These include AT&T, T-Mobile USA, Verizon Wireless, US Cellular, Cellcom, Boost Mobile, C Spire, H2O Wireless, Strata, Tracfone and Spectrum Mobile among others.